kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 ## Chapter 2
 - QA testing is about raising the quality and reliability of the program.
 - Always start with an assumption there will be errors.
-- Best defined as "Testing is the process of executing a program with the intent of finding errors.
+- Best defined as "Testing is the process of executing a program with the intent of finding errors".
 - Due to human psychology, if our goal is to show no errors we are less likely to find errors, or try tests that will provide errors.
 - Calling a test that finds no errors successful is backwards thinking.
 You wouldn't call a visit to a doctor where they perform a test that gives no results a success.
 A better way of looking at it is that a test that results in errors is a success.
 - It is impossible to catch all errors and people are less motivated to try things they know are impossible, look at it as a process of uncovering as many errors as possible.